-Areas have been named the both the National Register of Historic Places and Columbia’s Historic Preservation Commission list of Notable Properties.
+Areas have been named to both the National Register of Historic Places and Columbia’s Historic Preservation Commission list of Notable Properties.

 - Aug.
 11, 2016 — Historical survey to be conducted for North-Central neighborhood.
 Columbia Missourian.
 Summary: The area bordered by Rogers Street, College Avenue, Ash Street, Walnut Street and Park Avenue will be surveyed.
 Information sheets will be created about the more than 220 structures in the area.